enriclluelles/enriclluelles.github.io/_drafts/2014-09-06-rails-coreos-digitalocean.md

 Copy the user-data.sample file to user-data and edit it as you see fit.
 It's where the cluster settings and the initial services that systemd will fire up are defined.
 Keep in mind that `vagrant up` will obtain a new token and set in place every single time, but the rest of settings will be untouched.

 ```bash
 cp user-data.sample user-data
 ```

-Then set an env variable with your Digital Ocean token for the provider to be able to perform operations against the API.If you don't have one you can create one in the Apps & API
+Then set an env variable with your Digital Ocean token for the provider to be able to perform operations against the API.
+If you don't have one you can create one in the Apps & API

 ```bash
 export DIGITALOCEAN_API_TOKEN=MYTOKEN